DinoHub-SubT/dsta_deploy/docs/discuss-install-workspaces.md

 Submodules has many advantages:

 - submodules provide the ability to maintain a snapshot of repositories.
-- submodule allow for easy, isolate versioning.
+- submodule allow for isolated versioning.
-- intermediate submodule levels allow for easy, isolated group versioning.
+- intermediate submodule levels allow for isolated group versioning.
 - submodules does not require learning a new toolset and provides user feedback from `git status`.

+**When you clone the deploy repository, the submodules will not be cloned by default**.

+- You must also clone the submodules.

+- You must decide which *submodule level* to clone.

+Some submodules have user permission restrictions.

+  - You do not need to clone these repositories, unless you are doing active development on them.
+  - If you need these repos, then please notify the maintainer to give you permission to access the restricted repositories.

+**List of repositories with permission restrictions:**

+- `ugv/slam/devel/loam_velodyne_16`
+- `ugv/slam/devel/online_pose_graph`
+- `ugv/slam/devel/velodyne_driver_16_32`
+- `uav/slam/loam_velodyne_16`
+- `uav/slam/online_pose_graph`
+- `uav/slam/velodyne_driver_16_32`

+**List of repositories with more restricted permission:**

+- `ugv/slam/robot/laser_odometry`

+Please notify the maintainer if you need to be making changes to the robot's `LOAM` package.

 ## Layout